Canon 5D Mark IV vs Fujifilm XP140

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP140 is considerably smaller (55 percent) than the Canon 5D Mark IV.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the XP140 is water-proof up to 25m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP140 has a lens built in, whereas the 5D Mark IV is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 5D Mark IV and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 5D Mark IV gets 900 shots out of its LP-E6N battery, while the XP140 can take 240 images on a single charge of its NP-45S power pack.
 The power pack in the XP140 can be charged via the USB port, which can be very convenient when travelling.